Telegram flows

 What to verify on the first live test

-After the first tiny payment, check:
+After the first confirmed payment, check:

 • the buyer identity was captured correctly